maoiscat/mpv-osc-framework/README.md

 	[change] the global var 'elements' is local now [change] element['default'] now have ''default'' style params [change] setAlpha, setStyle for element['default'] is optimized to use the ''default'' style params if not provided by user.
-This may change the behavior of previous scripts which have used undefined syltes.
+This may change the behavior of previous scripts which have used undefined styles.

 ver 1.3